ytakefuji/counting-for-entomologists/README.md

 $ pip install -U opencv-python --user

 # How to use this bugcount:
+In command terminal, type bugcount, then bugcount will ask you the file name.

 $ bugcount

 enter file name: pillbug.png

 bugcount asks you the file name.

-pillbug.png file is a static image containing bugs.
+pillbug.png file is a target image for counting the number of bugs.

 # Detailed program of bugcount.py and pillbug_count.py